 September 11th, 2001 started like any other day.
 I woke up on Stadium Avenue in West Lafayette Indiana around 6:30.
-Hoped in the shower trying to shake out the cobwebs, made breakfast, and made the 20 minute walk to campus for my Spanish 201 class.
+Jumped in the shower trying to shake out the cobwebs, made breakfast, and made the 20 minute walk to campus for my Spanish 201 class.
 As I walked the tree lined streets and allys of that side of campus I revealed in the beauty surrounding me.

 A beautiful late summer